-Watch it on WYES-TV, wyes.org/live and on the WYES and PBS apps.
+Watch it on Tue., Dec.
+21 at 8pm on WYES-TV, wyes.org/live and on the WYES and PBS apps.

 IRMA: MY LIFE IN MUSIC will include an extensive interview with Irma herself, as well as archival and new interviews from many of her colleagues including record producer Scott Billington; producer and director of the New Orleans Jazz & Heritage Festival Quint Davis; former GRAMMY Awards telecast producer Ken Ehrlich; recording artist Erica Falls; recording artist and actress Ledisi; singer and songwriter Bonnie Raitt; creative director of Preservation Hall Ben Jaffe; pastor of the Nazareth Baptist Church Reverend Marc A. Napoleon; musician, songwriter and record producer, the late Allen Toussaint, and his children Alison Toussaint-LeBeaux and Reginald Toussaint; and Recording Academy Membership & Industry Relations representative Reid Wick.

 Included will be archival performance and interview footage culled from decades of performances filmed by Michael Murphy Productions.
 The footage is now part of The New Orleans Jazz & Heritage Foundation Archive.
 The program will also include rare photos from Thomas’ career.

 “The New Orleans Jazz & Heritage Foundation is honored to be a co-producer in this documentary celebrating the tremendous talent and achievements of Irma Thomas.
 This film is in step with the Foundation's mission to honor and support Louisiana musicians," said Don Marshall, Executive Director of the Foundation.
 "We are delighted we can put a spotlight on her amazing career by using materials from the Jazz & Heritage Archive."